LaVivien/LexicalAnalyzerAndParser/README.md

 ## Problem to Solve

-Consider the following grammar, which is the same as the one given on page 175 of the textbook, with the exception of the first rule.
-The first rule, <assign> is added for assignment statements. <assign> will be the starting symbol of your grammar.
+Given the following grammar.
 ```
 <assign> → id = <expr>
 <expr> → <term> {(+ | -) <term>}
 <term> → <factor> {(* | /) <factor>}
 <factor> → id | int_constant | ( <expr> )
 ```
-The respective parser program modules for all the rules, except for the assignment statement, are given on pages 175-178 of the textbook.
-You will have to add a module for the assignment statement.

-Convert the recursive-descent parser program given on pages 175-178 of the textbook to Java and modify it to parse assignment statements.

-Your program must be well written and formatted.
+Implement the recursive-descent parser program in Java.

 ## Lexical Analyzer

-You may use your own lexical analyzer to read the actual statements to be parsed from a file called sourceStatements.txt.
+You may implement lexical analyzer to read the actual statements to be parsed from a file.
 Your lexical analyzer must then generate the appropriate tokens for the parser.

-If your lexical analyzer is not functioning well, in the Parse class, write a method, lex(), which inputs the already generated tokens from the statements.txt file described below and passes them to the parser.
-The method lex() must read and display the lines, which start with the phrase “Parsing the statement:”.
-In other words, the only elements which will be sent to the parser will be the tokens, not the source statements.

 ## Input